raspimana/TF2-Scripts/README.md

 | R | Reload and disguise team | Use this to manually reload, or change the gisguise team as a spy. |
 | SHIFT | Used for class-switching and voice commands | If you hold shift, you can use voice commands and class switching. |

 ######Shift usage:
-When shift is hold down, these buttons will serve diffrent purposes than if shift wasn't hold down.
+When shift is held down, these buttons will serve diffrent purposes than if shift wasn't hold down.
 When shift is released, all buttons will be bound to the previous binds again.

 | Button(s) | Function | Extras |
 | --- | --- | --- |